AstunTechnology/ssdidocs/docs/UserDoc_Chap7_Elements.rst

 	* the interests or protection of any person who supplied the information requested on a voluntary basis without being under, or capable of being put under, a legal obligation to do so, unless that person has consented to the release of the information concerned;
 	* the protection of the environment to which such information relates, such as the location of rare species.

+	This element shall **only** include information regarding access to the resource (not the use of the data, which is documented under the `Use constraints <#use-constraints>`__ section).
+When Member States limit public 	access to spatial data sets and spatial data services under Article 13 of Directive 2007/2/EC, this metadata element shall provide information on the limitations and the reasons for them.
+If there are no limitations on public access, this metadata element shall indicate that fact.

 |userdoc_fig_7_14_1_LimitationsPublicAccess|

 Lineage